 A body of water is considered “impaired” if it fails to meet one or more water quality standards.
 Minnesota water quality standards protect lakes, rivers, streams, and wetlands by defining how much of a pollutant such as bacteria or nutrients can be in water before it is no longer drinkable, swimmable, fishable, or useable in other, designated ways (called “beneficial uses”).
 Waters that do not meet their designated uses because of water quality standard violations are impaired.
-Monitoring suggests that about 40% of Minnesota's lakes and streams are impaired, which is comparable to impairment rates in other states.

 The federal Clean Water Act requires the MPCA to:

 - Assess all waters of the state to determine if they meet water quality standards

 - Create a list of impaired waters that do not meet standards, and update the list every even-numbered year.